adityavj2010/node-rest-boilerplate/README.md

 # node-rest-boilerplate
-A node restful boilerplate with mongoose, redis
+A node restful boilerplate with mongoose, redis and express.